kimbring2/MOBA_RL/README.md

 ## 2. Rendering Environment
 You first need to install Dota 2 from Steam.
 After installation, please check there is Dota2 folder under /home/[your account]/.steam/steam/steamapps/common/dota 2 beta'.
 We are going to run Dota2 from terminal command.

+Occasionally, update from Steam launcher will cause problem such as game stops just right after resetting of Dotaserfice.
+At this situation, you can download the [working version](https://drive.google.com/drive/folders/1XAMTNUkv3Ra_anz130L_cpH-3rIwT-TL?usp=sharing) from my Google Drive.
+Just put it in the same folder as the existing Dota2 folder and set game path as that.

 Next, you need to download and install [dotaservice](https://github.com/TimZaman/dotaservice).
 In my case, I should modity the _run_dota function of [dotaservice.py](https://github.com/TimZaman/dotaservice/blob/master/dotaservice/dotaservice.py) like below.

 ```